 Education and Interns

-The Student Intern Program is a unique and important aspect of the Springfield Art & Historical Society.
-The program, founded in 1996, involves local students ranging in age from 13 to 18.
-Each year, the interns curate several exhibits, organize projects and make field trips to visit other museums and historic sites.
+The Student Intern Program was a unique and important aspect of the Springfield Art & Historical Society.
+The program, founded in 1996 and led by John Swanson and Emily Swanson, involved local students ranging in age from 13 to 18.
+Each year, the interns curated several exhibits, organize projects and made field trips to visit other museums and historic site.

-Prospective interns go through an application and interview process conducted by the intern coordinators.
+Prospective interns went through an application and interview process conducted by the intern coordinators.
 Students selected for the program must show an interest in history and demonstrate strong academic skills, especially writing and research.
-The student interns work with the historical collections under the guidance of the intern coordinators, SAHS curators, and volunteers.
+The student interns worked with the historical collections under the guidance of the intern coordinators, SAHS curators, and volunteers.

 In 2010 our program received the Award for Excellence from the League of Local Historical Societies & Museums.